EdTech

 1. They foster cooperation.

-Did you know that over 70 percent of video games are played cooperatively?
-When people play these games, they’re either communicating online or playing side by side.
-One 2017 study published in the International Journal of Humanities and Social Sciences Research found that multiplayer games could actually increase cooperation.
+When people play video games, they’re either communicating online or playing side by side.
+One 2017 study found that multiplayer games could increase cooperation.

 How does this relate to academic performance?
-Increasingly, schools are turning to group learning for education, whether it be through project-based learning or collaboration technologies.
-Thus, teamwork plays an essential role in the majority of classrooms now.
-And video games offer an engaging, effective medium for teaching collaboration skills.
+Students engage in group learning, whether it be through project-based learning or collaboration technologies.
+Thus, teamwork is key in classroom learning.
+Video games offer an engaging, effective medium for teaching collaboration skills.

 2. They have cognitive benefits.

-Another study conducted by James Paul Gee, a retired professor who most recently held a position as a professor of literacy studies at Arizona State University, found that video games improve one’s ability to follow directions and solve problems.
-Specifically, he notes that “good video games incorporate good learning principles . . . supported by current research in cognitive science.”
+An article by James Paul Gee also supports the cognitive benefits of video games.
+In his work, he notes that video games improve one’s ability to follow directions and solve problems.
+Specifically, Gee states that, “good video games incorporate good learning principles . . . supported by current research in cognitive science” (2005).

 3. They can increase academic motivation.

-Another study published in the journal Computers & Education examined how video games affect student motivation.
-Researchers observed 1,274 first and second graders in Chile over three months, during which the students played various educational games.
-By the end of the study, teachers reported increased student motivation and improved technology skills.
+Another study examined how video games affect student motivation.
+Researchers observed 1,274 first and second graders in Chile over three months, during which the students played various educational games (Rosas et al., 2003).
+By the end of the study, teachers reported increased student motivation and improved technological skills.

 4. They improve your educational mindset.

-A study conducted by researchers at New York University’s Steinhardt School and the City University of New York found that students who played a math video game—FactorReactor—had a mindset that was highly conducive to learning.
-And in support of the findings of the first study we cited here, the researchers also found that those playing collaboratively displayed an increased motivation to learn.
+A study conducted by researchers at New York University’s Steinhardt School and the City University of New York found that students who played a math video game had a mindset that was highly conducive to learning.
+The researchers also found that those playing collaboratively displayed an increased motivation to learn.

-This study also found that educational video games reinforce students’ desire for mastering a specific subject.
-Games like FactorReactor encourage students to re-engage with material and pursue additional learning beyond the task at hand.
-Additionally, students who played the game were especially goal-oriented and engaged in more problem-solving—skills that translate directly to success in the classroom.
+Additionally, the study found that educational video games reinforce students’ desire for mastering a specific subject (Plass et al., 2013).
+They encourage students to re-engage with material and pursue additional learning beyond the task at hand.
+Students who played the game were especially goal-oriented and engaged in more problem-solving—skills that translate directly to success in the classroom.

 5. They can positively affect cognitive and social health.